Mike McLane: Military career

-McLane currently serves as a lieutenant colonel in the Oregon Air National Guard.
+McLane currently serves as a colonel in the Oregon Air National Guard.
 He previously served as an Oregon Air Guardsman at the 173rd Fighter Wing at Kingsley Field, an F-15 training base in Klamath Falls.
 Prior to his service in the Oregon Air Guard, McLane was an officer in the 41st Infantry Brigade in the Oregon Army National Guard.

-Personal
+Personal life

 McLane, his wife Holly, and their three children live on a small farm in Powell Butte, near Bend.